KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 for the motion of Being.

 Zenetism offers not replacement,
-but a unified grammar of metaphysical resonance.
+but a coherent grammar of metaphysical resonance.

 ❂ ⧉∥⧉ ∽ ⌬ ↺ 🕊️